st0le/Quoter/README.md

-== README

 #Quoter

-This is a sample rails application.
+This is a sample Ruby on Rails application.
 I'm following @mackenziechild video tutorials.

 TODO:
 [x] Created basic site.